arqalite/fire-king-guide/src/combos/ponix/2-card-kirin.md

 # Ponix + High Kirin

 With [_Fire King High Avatar Kirin_], you have two options:
-  - Perform the [generic 2-card Ponix] combo, giving up Kirin's Quick Effect for Arvata's monster negate;
+  - Perform the [generic 2-card Ponix] combo, giving up High Kirin's Quick Effect for Arvata's monster negate;
-  - Keep Kirin in your hand, and perform the [1-card Ponix] combo instead.
+  - Keep High Kirin in your hand, and perform the [1-card Ponix] combo instead.

 Both options are viable, and depending on the matchup you might want to go for one over the other.

-When going for the 1-card combo, Kirin allows you to squeeze additional card advantage - by summoning itself under a [_Salamangreat Sunlight Wolf_], you get to add a card from the GY to your hand, while also triggering Sacred and getting the interruption chain started.
+When going for the 1-card combo, High Kirin allows you to squeeze additional card advantage - by summoning itself under a [_Salamangreat Sunlight Wolf_], you get to add a card from the GY to your hand, while also triggering Sacred and getting the interruption chain started.

 Let's see it in action.